bianca-git606/blog-project/README.md

 # blog-project
-A dynamic blog website using Bootstrap and APIs.
+A dynamic blog website using Bootstrap and APIs and REST routing.